 Crude futures prices edge down

-Light Sweet Crude (WTI) futures for September delivery on the New York Mercantile Exchange lost 0.22% to close at $ 41,19 a barrel.
+Light Sweet Crude (WTI) futures for September delivery on the New York Mercantile Exchange declined 0.52% to close at $ 40,06 a barrel.

 On 12 April 2020, OPEC+ approved new oil output cut by 9.7 million bpd in May-June, 7.7 million bpd in the second half and 5.8 million bpd by May 2022.